 \section{Setting, notations}

 Let $\Omega$ be the exterior domain of a smooth body, and $\partial \Omega$ be the boundaries.
 The density $\rho$ is constant. $u(\cdot,t)$ is the velocity field.
 The Gauss' principle is applied \emph{at a fixed time}.
 One freezes the \emph{state} $u(\cdot,t)$ and chooses an admissible \emph{instantaneous} update in acceleration.
-For fluids, the material acceleration is $ a \triangleq \partial_t u+(u\!\cdot\!\nabla)u.$ At a fixed time, the convective part $(u\!\cdot\!\nabla)u$ is a \emph{known} function of space (because $u(\cdot,t)$ is frozen).
+For fluids, the material acceleration is $ a \triangleq \partial_t u+(u\!\cdot\!\nabla)u.$ We assume throughout that $u(\cdot,t)$ is sufficiently smooth such that the quadratic functional below is finite.
+At a fixed time, the convective part $(u\!\cdot\!\nabla)u$ is a \emph{known} function of space (because $u(\cdot,t)$ is frozen).
 Hence a perturbation of acceleration comes \emph{entirely} from perturbing $u_t$: $\delta a=\delta u_t$.
 This is the fluid analogue of Gauss in constrained multibody dynamics~\citep{udwadia1992new}, where one minimizes a positive-definite quadratic form in accelerations at a fixed configuration and velocity, subject to acceleration-level constraints; here the Eulerian fixed-time data are $(u,\nabla\!\cdot u, u\!\cdot n)$.
 Therefore, the variational variable is $u_t(\cdot,t)$, not a time-slab history, and not a configuration displacement as in stationary action.

 For an airfoil, with far-field velocity $U_\infty$ and slip wall:

 At the fixed instant $t$, these are \emph{given}.
 Differentiating the two kinematic constraints in time gives the \emph{acceleration-level} constraints on $u_t$: